senaite/senaite.api/src/senaite/api/docs/API.rst

     >>> api.get_object(object())
     Traceback (most recent call last):
     [...]
-    SenaiteLIMSError: <object object at 0x...> is not supported.
+    SenaiteAPIError: <object object at 0x...> is not supported.

 To check if an object is supported, e.g. is an ATCT, Dexterity, ZCatalog or Portal object, we can use the `is_object` function::